 When one of my babies is sick and feeling a general sort of pain, one that makes them cry and ache all over and there’s nothing I can do about it–the only thing I can think to say is, “I know baby.
 I know.”

 It’s the same thing I want to say to you.
 I am not an addict, but sometimes when I think of how easily I could have been, I shudder.
 I know the only reason I am not is… well… before the Grace of God, go I.

 I know that you get high to numb a general sort of pain.
 I know that you have suffered for years, and by getting high you get to live somewhere other than right here, right now.
 I know the reality of right now is terrifying and just thinking about it, let alone living in it soberly, makes you want to get high even more.
 I know baby.
 I know.

 I know because all pain is the same, it just looks different on different people.
 On me, it can look like a panic attack, or self-mutilation, on others it looks like obesity, infidelity, rage, bankruptcy and righteousness.
 It’s all the same baby, it’s all pain dressed up in dysfunction and self-destruction.

 I know you’ve hurt people.
 I’ve hurt people, too.
-I know you want to take it all back, and to that I say hell NO because if you still have air in your lungs there is still time to make it right… and making it right is the whole purpose.
+I know you want to take it all back, and to that I say HELL NO because if you are still breathing there is still time to make it right… and making it right is the whole purpose.
 Do you hear me?
 The purpose, your purpose, my purpose, the whole purpose.
-You and me, as long as we can take our pain and transform it into something beautiful, and honest, and good for this world then that will be our legacy; not the pain and the hurt we have caused, the purpose we get to create out of its ashes.
+You and me, as long as we can take our pain and transform it into something beautiful, and honest, and good for this world then that will be our legacy; not the pain and the hurt we have caused, the purpose and beauty we get to create from its ashes.

 If you fall again, I’m not going to say I won’t be disappointed.
 I will.
 I will be angry and I will probably say mean things in a moment of hurt, but rest assured I will also forgive you.
 I will forgive you because of the same Grace of God that allowed me not to BE you.